 - Create a Hive application

-- Right-click the cluster where you want to run the query, and then select Write a Hive Query.
+Right-click the cluster where you want to run the query, and select Write a Hive Query.

 IntelliSense suggests only the metadata of the cluster that is selected in the HDInsight toolbar.

-Select Submit or Submit (Advanced).
-If you select the advanced submit option, configure Job Name, Arguments, Additional Configurations, and Status Directory for the script:
+If you select the advanced submit option, the Submit Script dialog box appears.
+Configure the Job Name, Arguments, Additional Configurations, and Status Directory for the script.